salamander2/RaspberryPi/README.md

 }
 ````

-* if you don't want your passphrase visible, you can encrypt it: `wp_passphrase mySSID`  Copy and paste the output from this into the wpa_supplicant.conf file
+* **if you don't want your passphrase visible, you can encrypt it: `wp_passphrase mySSID`**  Copy and paste the output from this into the wpa_supplicant.conf file
 * save the file with `ctrl+o`, press <Enter> to confirm the filename, and press `ctrl+x` to close nano.
 * restart the RPi with `sudo shutdown -r now` or &lt;CTRL&gt;&lt;ALT&gt;&lt;DEL&gt;.
 * Instead of restarting, the following often work: `sudo ifdown wlan0` then `sudo ifup wlan0`
 * To confirm that you're connected to the internet, type `date`.
 Raspberry Pi will automatically set the date and time to the correct value from the internet.
 Or you can ping Google: `ping 8.8.8.8`
 * To find your IP address, type `ifconfig` .

-* _In the past, the wifi was setup by changing /etc/network/interfaces.
-If you need the old commands, look at the other branch of this repository._

 * Be careful not to make typos or you won't be able to connect to the internet.